 Other abnormalities may be present depending on the cause of the growth hormone deficiency.
 Newborns with growth hormone deficiency may have low blood sugar (hypoglycemia), jaundice Jaundice in the Newborn Jaundice is a yellow color to the skin and/or eyes caused by an increase in bilirubin in the bloodstream.
-Bilirubin is a yellow substance formed when hemoglobin (the part of red blood cells... read more (hyperbilirubinemia), or other congenital abnormalities such as a small penis (micropenis) in males or face defects (such as a cleft palate Cleft Lip and Cleft Palate The most common birth defects of the skull and face are cleft lip and cleft palate, affecting about 2 of every 1,000 babies.
-Cleft lip is a separation of the upper lip, usually just below the... read more ).
+Bilirubin is a yellow substance formed when hemoglobin (the part of red blood cells... read more (hyperbilirubinemia), or other congenital abnormalities such as a small penis (micropenis) in males or face defects (such as a cleft palate Cleft Lip and Cleft Palate A cleft is an opening that can form in the lip (cleft lip), roof of the mouth (cleft palate), or both if the tissue does not join together completely during pregnancy.
+Cleft lip and cleft palate... read more ).
 Children may also have symptoms of other hormone deficiencies such as central hypothyroidism Congenital hypothyroidism Hypothyroidism is decreased production of thyroid hormone.
 Hypothyroidism in children usually occurs when there is a structural problem with the thyroid gland or the thyroid gland is inflamed... read more .

 Growth hormone levels in the blood vary widely and are not as useful as other hormone levels in determining why a child's growth is decreased.
 Thus, doctors make the diagnosis based on a collection of findings.

-First, doctors measure the child's height and weight and plot the measurements on age-specific growth charts Height and Weight Charts for Boys and Girls 2 to 10 Years of Age Physical growth refers to an increase in body size (length or height and weight) and in the size of organs.
+First, doctors measure the child's height and weight and plot the measurements on age-specific growth charts Length and Height Physical growth refers to an increase in body size (length or height and weight) and in the size of organs.
 From birth to about age 1 or 2 years, children grow rapidly.
 After this rapid infant... read more to determine whether they are growing too slowly.
 Then they often do x-rays of bones in the hand.
 Such x-rays can show if the bones are developing normally for the child's age.
 Children who are simply short have normal bone development for their age.
 Children who have growth hormone deficiency have delayed bone development.
 Delayed bone development can also occur in other conditions, such as hypothyroidism Hypothyroidism in Infants and Children Hypothyroidism is decreased production of thyroid hormone.
 Hypothyroidism in children usually occurs when there is a structural problem with the thyroid gland or the thyroid gland is inflamed... read more and delayed puberty Delayed Puberty Delayed puberty is defined as absence of the start of sexual maturation at the expected time.
 Most often, children simply develop later than their peers but ultimately develop normally.
 Sometimes... read more .

 Other laboratory tests are done to look for other causes of poor growth (such as thyroid, blood, kidney, inflammatory disorders, and immune disorders).
 Genetic testing may be done if doctors suspect the child has a specific syndrome (such as Turner syndrome Turner Syndrome Turner syndrome is a sex chromosome abnormality in which girls are born with one of their two X chromosomes partially or completely missing.
 Turner syndrome is caused by the deletion of part... read more ).

-If test results suggest that the child has a pituitary disorder, imaging tests of the brain using magnetic resonance imaging Magnetic Resonance Imaging (MRI) In magnetic resonance imaging (MRI), a strong magnetic field and very high frequency radio waves are used to produce highly detailed images.
-MRI does not use x-rays and is usually very safe... read more (MRI) may be done to look for structural abnormalities in the pituitary gland and for tumors.
+If test results suggest that the child has a pituitary disorder, imaging tests of the brain using magnetic resonance imaging Magnetic Resonance Imaging (MRI) Magnetic resonance imaging (MRI) is a type of medical imaging that uses a strong magnetic field and very high frequency radio waves to produce highly detailed images.
+During an MRI, a computer... read more (MRI) may be done to look for structural abnormalities in the pituitary gland and for tumors.

 If children have no other cause of poor growth and their growth hormone levels are low, doctors typically do a stimulation test.
-The stimulation test involves giving drugs that stimulate growth hormone production, then measuring growth hormone levels over several hours.
+The stimulation tests involve giving drugs that stimulate growth hormone production, then measuring growth hormone levels over several hours.

 Growth hormone also may be used to increase height in children who are short but have normally functioning pituitary glands, but this use is controversial.
 Some parents feel that short stature is a disorder, but many doctors do not approve of the use of growth hormone in these children.
 Regardless of the cause of short stature, growth hormone is effective only if given before the bones stop growing.